9brada6/tabs-with-posts/development.md

 ### General

+!- Move all General Settings into a class.

 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.
 - When displaying the widget page there is an exception, most likely from first widget with id 0.
 Fix it.